 Of all the living creatures, it was the rabbits who loved Springtime the most.
 To a rabbit, Spring is the ringing time—the harmony and singing time.
 It is the pushing and the pulling and the bringing forward time when babies are born from their mothers into a world where all is fresh and new.
-To a rabbit, Spring is that bright and beautiful time when love of the earth becomes the most important thing of all because (as all rabbits know) when new life is created and born, the ever-revolving cycles of the earth continue.
+To a rabbit, Spring is that bright and beautiful time when our love of the earth becomes the most important thing of all because (as all rabbits know) when new life is created and born, the ever-revolving cycles of the earth continue.

 One bright morning, her mother could see that the small rabbit was restless and not at all happy simply hanging around in the burrow.
 “Out you go!” she said, as she gently nudged her towards the opening with her nose.
 “Your father and I have a lot to do here, but we’ve got it covered.
 Why don’t you go out and find some of your brothers and sisters or play with your cousins?
-Better yet, why not make yourself useful and find something fresh to eat?
+Better yet, why not make yourself useful and find something fresh for us all to eat?
 Perhaps some tender new shoots of fresh grass, some sweet purple wood violets or some delicious and nutritious nettle tops.”

 The little rabbit ventured out of the burrow carefully because that is the way rabbits are.
 Rabbits are always vigilant—every instinct tells them to be prepared for the possibility of danger.
 They are constantly sniffing, cautiously observing, always ready with all their senses to know when to spring away in a flash if danger comes their way.